hanseltertiusJCU/create-your-own-adventure/english/marshmallow.md

 Either way we are cool, right?

-This [miracle man] (copper-plate-man/copper-plate-man.md) can read your mind without uttering a word.
+This [miracle man](copper-plate-man/copper-plate-man.md) can read your mind without uttering a word.

 You decide that you do not want to visit the miracle man.
 [You check your phone to find something else to do](check-phone/check-phone.md).